shellgei/rusty_bash/README.md

 * To fix the code based on Clippy.
 (There are many warnings by Clippy in the current codes. )
 * To develop builtin commands.
 (Especially `echo` may be easy. )
+* To add test cases.
+* To fix the test methodology, especially for the parts related to human input.

 ## Copyright